-- To increase or decrease the amplitude in small increments when the ultrasonics is on, depress the AMPL to display Amplitude Setting on the screen, then depress the ▲ or ▼ key, as required.
+- 3. To increase or decrease the amplitude in small increments when the ultrasonics is on, depress the AMPL to display Amplitude Setting on the screen, then depress the ▲ or ▼ key, as required.
 Since the amplitude required is application dependent and subject to the volume and composition of the sample, it is recommended that the amplitude be selected through experimentation, by increasing or decreasing the level of intensity as needed to properly process the sample to achieve desired results. - 4.
-Be sure to use the fittings provided, for the top of the Converter for air cooling if necessary.
+Be sure to use the fittings provided, for the top of the Converter, for air cooling if necessary.
 Circulate clean dry compressed air through the Converter to cool the Converter during use.
 See manual addendum for more information.

-TIMER: In the pulsed mode, the processing time will be different from the elapsed time because the processing time function monitors and controls only the ON portion of the duty cycle.
+TIMER: In the pulsed mode the processing time will be different from the elapsed time because the processing time function monitors and controls only the ON portion of the duty cycle.
 For example, for 30 minute processing time, the elapsed time will be 1 hour if the ON and OFF pulse cycle is set for 10 seconds on and 10 seconds off.

+Pu iso by sid to control to boosting off and to boosting off.
 1. To set the processing time, press the TIMER key.